 Flat shipping rates are specific shipping amounts that you charge a customer based on their order.

-For example, if you want to charge $5 for shipping each time a customer places an order, then you would set up a $5 flat shipping rate.
+For example, if you want to charge $5 for shipping each time a customer places an order, you would set up a $5 flat shipping rate.

 For example, if you want customers to be able to choose between regular shipping costing $5 or expedited shipping costing $15, then you would set up two general flat rates, one for each option.